 While it’s true that male nipples aren’t ordinarily used for breastfeeding, lactation is possible.

 For transgender men, possible steps for physical transition can include surgery, taking hormones, or nothing at all.

-So, depending on the physical and hormonal changes that have taken place, lactation can happen just like it does for cisgender women.
+So, depending on the physical and hormonal changes that have taken place, lactation can happen just like it does for females.

-But even cisgender men can lactate if a particular hormone, called prolactin, takes effect.
+But even males can lactate if a particular hormone, called prolactin, takes effect.

 It’s a condition known as male galactorrhea.
 It’s usually the result of: